Key Difference Between Alpha and Beta Testing

 What is Beta Testing?

-Beta Testing of a product is performed by "real users" of the software application in a "real environment" and can be considered as a form of external user acceptance testing.
+Beta Testing is performed by “real users” of the software application in “real environment” and it can be considered as a form of external User Acceptance Testing.
+It is the final test before shipping a product to the customers.
+Direct feedback from customers is a major advantage of Beta Testing.
+This testing helps to test products in customer’s environment.

 Beta version of the software is released to a limited number of end-users of the product to obtain feedback on the product quality.
 Beta testing reduces product failure risks and provides increased quality of the product through customer validation.

-Following are the differences of Alpha and Beta Testing:
+Following are the differences between Alpha and Beta Testing:

 |Alpha testing performed by Testers who are usually internal employees of the organization||Beta testing is performed by Clients or End Users who are not employees of the organization|